bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 ## The LED Panel

 Listen, we all know why you're reading this, so I'm going to start off with the LED array before digging into massively parallel hypercube supercomputer.
+A million people will read this page, and all but a thousand will think _this_ is the coolest part.
+Such is life.

 The Connection Machine was _defined_ by a giant array of LEDs.
 It's the reason there's one of these in the MoMA, so I need 4,096 LEDs showing the state of every parallel processor in this machine.
 Also, blinky equals cool equals eyeballs, so there's that.